Ernst Wilhelm von Brücke: Research

-Brücke is remembered for his research on the nature of cells, work dealing with the physiology of language, investigations on the effect of electricity on muscles and studies of albumin.
-He also made significant contributions in the fields of physics, plant physiology, microscopic anatomy and experimental physiology.

-During Brücke's lifetime, specialization was not popularized.
-Because of this, he had very diverse interests, and made assorted contributions to the scientific community.
+During Brücke's lifetime, specialization was not popular.
+Because of this, he had very diverse interests and made assorted contributions to the scientific community.
 Early on in his career, Brücke was interested in optics, which led him to research the tapetum lucidum of the vertebrate eye and the action of the ciliary muscle.
 Following that, Brücke studied the eye's absorption of various light rays, the mystery of color sensation, and positive and negative afterimages.
 His work in the science of optics was instrumental towards Helmholtz's invention of the ophthalmoscope.

 Further investigation of this related subject found Brücke examining the color changes in chameleons and cephalopods, then studying pigment cells, and observing how muscular contraction is influenced by the duration of a stimulus.

 Brücke also made contributions in a completely different discipline, phonetics, when he wrote one of his early works directed at teachers of the deaf: Grundzüge der Physiologie und Systematik der Sprachlaute für Linguisten und Taubstummenlehre.

 In addition to optics, cellular investigations, and phonetics, Brücke had a deep interest in philosophy and aesthetics, which was demonstrated by his authorship of semi-popular books, specifically a work on the physiology of color in applied art.
 Brücke's interest in color and the arts spread out from the scientific aspects of color into the industrial world as he laid down the principles of color combinations for the guidance of workers in fabrics.
 From this he took the short step from color to artistic form and to the declaration of the underlying principles of what makes art beautiful.